karimmakhloufi/kazoologger/README.md

 Easy logging (5 min setup) for your js code (node, react, react-native, whatever)

-Send your logs to our (or your server) and view them online https://kazoolog.netlify.app/secret
+Send your logs to our (or your server) and view them online https://kazoolog.netlify.app/logs/be682c8d-8f71-4695-b518-e81aaa6be846

 ![alt text](https://i.imgur.com/bizIIRa.png)

 ## How to use

-Generate a new APIKEY here: https://www.uuidtools.com/
+Generate and copy in a textfile somewhere your api key and your secret url: https://kazoolog.netlify.app/newkeys

 Install the npm module: